aadrikasingh/Springboard/Data Wrangling/README.md

-This folder contains the assignments for the section "Data Wrangling ".
+This folder contains the projects for the section "Data Wrangling ".